 - Unique visitors: A bit more refined than the page view metric, the number of unique visitors will tell you about the real amount of people visiting your website.

-- Demographics: If you would like to know more about your website visitors and polish the content your publishing, analysing the demographic is a good way to start.
+- Demographics: If you would like to know more about your website visitors and polish the content your publishing, analyzing the demographic is a good way to start.
 Typically, you will be able to learn more about the age, gender, interests, geographic location, language, devices and more about your audience.
 Knowing all these things will help you tap in to your target market’s mind, and might even make you feel like a secret spy agent.

 - Average time per page: The longer people stay on your webpage, the better!
 But what is a good average time per page anyways?
 What “dwell time” (or time spent in the same spot) is considered good might vary based on the popularity of your topic, the length of the content and so one.
 However, dwell times under 30 seconds are considered bad for any website.
 Dwell times over two minutes are excellent and anything between those values is average.
 To help people stay on your website longer, make sure to structure your blogpost for an easy reading experience using subtitles, paragraphs and images.